hgs-wt.at Listed by lockbit5 Ransomware Group

 The Doxxing and Identity-Chain Risks

 Credential leaks and internal documents rarely stay isolated.
-A single email address or password pair taken from this breach can be tested across personal accounts, including online banking, government portals, and family gaming platforms.
+A single email address or password pair taken from this claimed breach can be tested across personal accounts, including online banking, government portals, and family gaming platforms.
 Once attackers link an email to a username on a child’s Roblox, Fortnite, or Steam account, they can pivot to social engineering or SIM-swapping to seize those identities too.
 The result is an expanding chain: professional data leads to personal accounts, which leads to home addresses, phone numbers, and eventually full doxxing of you and your household.
 Children’s gaming accounts are especially vulnerable because parents often reuse passwords or security questions tied to family information.

 LockBit’s Publicly Known Track Record